 The full financial pressures caused by Covid are still expected.
 As it has already severely influenced the rental market more than a year later.
 As a result, landlords are in need of good-quality tenants and tenants are in turn looking for value for money.

 READ: Record low growth in rentals seen in 2020

 SEE: What tenants want? | Two things landlords can do to secure good tenants

 The South African rental market is reflecting negative growth for the first time in over eight years, according to the PayProp Rental Index annual review for 2020.

 “Four years ago, at the start of 2017, rental growth rates were in excess of 7%.
-Since then, growth trended downward and then sideways (neither speeding up nor slowing down) between 3% and 4% for most of 2018 and 2019.
+Since then, growth trended downward and then sideways (neither speeding up nor slowing down) between 3% as well as 4% for most of 2018 as well as 2019.
 Rental growth in the first quarter of 2020 still followed that trend, clocking in at 3.2%.
 From Q2 2020 onward, the impact of lockdown was clear,” says Head of PayProp Data Analytics Johette Smuts.

 What is a fair rental amount to charge?

-Other factors impeding growth beyond the low-interest rate and financial pressures due to job losses caused by Covid-19 include an oversupply in certain areas as many short-term lets moved onto the long-term rental market in 2020.
+Other factors impeding growth beyond the low-interest rate as well as financial pressures.
+Due to job losses caused by Covid-19 include an oversupply in certain areas.
+Many short-term lets moved onto the long-term rental market in 2020.

-As demand decreases, landlords will need to ensure that their rental property is attractive as possible to attract qualified tenants in the current market, advises Regional Director and CEO of RE/MAX of Southern Africa, Adrian Goslett.
+As demand decreases, landlords will need to ensure that their rental property is attractive as possible to attract qualified tenants in the current market.
+Advises Regional Director as well as CEO of RE/MAX of Southern Africa, Adrian Goslett.

 To work out what a fair rental amount would be, Goslett recommends considering what the landlord is currently paying on their home loan to get an indication of what their tenant could be paying if they choose to purchase a home of similar value.